CODE-REFINARY/Chainlink-Finary/README.md

 This project is the Python/Django/Posgre implementation of the REFINARY concept.
-This web application is containerized and runs out-of-the box on localhost:8000 with a simple `docker compose up`
+This web application is containerized and runs out-of-the box on localhost:8000 with a simple `docker compose up`.

-Chainlink is the project folder with site settings and url routing definitions Patchwork is an application within Chainlink that defines the site's front-end
+In order to run the server a .env file must be created in the root folder with the `SECRET_KEY` variable set.